jzangela/ES-Metric-Selection/README.md

 This repository contains a complete reference list for the current study.

+Here’s a brief survey—I’m curious to learn more about the discipline you're working in and any challenges you’ve encountered when selecting effect size metrics.
+I'd welcome any further questions, comments, or suggestions: https://uwmadison.co1.qualtrics.com/jfe/form/SV_bg80GczhhOUuXeC

-I’d welcome any comments or suggestions—please feel free to reach out to me at jzhang2637@wisc.edu.
+Please also feel free to reach out to me at jzhang2637@wisc.edu.

+Thank you for your interest!